 The Haywards brand of liquor was founded by Britisher Sir Anthony Hayward, and two of his grandchildren run a fantastic heritage bed and breakfast in south Goa.
 The bar serves Haywards 5000, of course.
-And there's free beer for anyone who can beat the drinking record.
+And, there's free beer for anyone who can beat the drinking record.

 Godfather is the flagship beer brand of Devans Modern Breweries Limited, a brewing company that commenced operations in Jammu in 1961.
 The beer comes in three varieties -- Strong (7.5% alcohol content), Lager (5% alcohol content) and Lite (4.5% alcohol content).
 What's unique about Godfather beer is its long brewing cycle, which lasts for 25 days, as opposed to the usual 12-15 days.
 This gives it body and a fresher taste.
 You'll find that Godfather Lager and Lite beers are more bitter than other lagers such as Kingfisher Premium.

 Launched in 1984, Knock Out beer is particularly popular in the states of Karnataka, Telangana and Maharashtra.
 The brand's purpose is to "celebrate strong men who display a strong character".
 This malt beer does pack a punch!
 It has has a powerful taste and aroma, alcohol content of 8%, and good carbonation.
-The brand has about a 9% market share and many loyal drinkers in south India.Continue to 5 of 8 below.
+The brand has about a 9% market share and many loyal drinkers in South India.

 Kalyani Black Label

 Kalyani Black Label is one of India's oldest lagers (and some will tell you that it's an old man's drink).
-It has iconic status in West Bengal, where it was launched in 1969.
+It has legendary status in West Bengal, where it was launched in 1969.
 The beer is named after one of United Breweries' first breweries, in the West Bengal town of Kalyani near Kolkata.
-It's popular across eastern India as well as Delhi, and comes in both premium (mild) and strong varieties.
+It's popular across eastern India as well as Delhi, and comes in both mild and strong varieties.
 The strong beer is described as "a smooth, mellowed brew with an extra bite".
 Its alcohol content is a generous 7.8% and it has a surprisingly sweet aftertaste.
 If you like a beer with plenty of flavor, go for Kalyani.